esdee/rally/README.md

 ## Usage

-Tests can be run with lein test
+Tests can be run with

+    lein test

+Sample output can be seen with

+    lein run

 Look forward to discussing whenever convenient.